IBM/db2sock-ibmi/README.md

 That is, scripting language stays active in a job(s) handling requests.
 Obviously, careful what 'company data' we leave hanging around live in-memory in scripting language jobs.
 To wit, any company data still 'live' in a script job can be hacked.
-Herein lies a major design flaw in alternative faster in-memory alternative db2sock (warning).
+Herein lies a major design flaw in alternative faster in-memory call db2sock project (a warning).

 Note: Php is example, but applies to all scripting languages.